serkankocabas/serkankocabas.github.io/content/authors/Hernan D. Seoane/_index.md

 ---
 # Display name
-title: Serkan Kocabaş
+title: Hernan D. Seoane

 # Full name (for SEO)
-first_name: Serkan
+first_name: Hernan D.
-last_name: Kocabaş
+last_name: Seoane

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: Ph.D.
-Candidate in Economics
+role: Professor

 # Organizations/Affiliations to show in About widget
 organizations: